nitinkumar30/Black-Coder/README.md

 # Black-Coder - an eBlog website in FLASK framework of PYTHON  :heart:

-My first blog project in python flask framework used to develop some user-friendly websites .
+My first blog project in 'flask' framework of python used to develop some user-friendly blogs

+# How to use it ?

+- [ ] Install flask library :gift_heart:

+> pip install flask

+> if using PyCharm , press CTRL + Alt + S and press '+' on right side and search for 'flask' and install it

+- [ ] Install flask_mail library :e-mail:

+> pip install flask_mail

+> if using PyCharm , press CTRL + Alt + S and press '+' on right side and search for 'flask_mail' and install it

+- [ ] Install json library :outbox_tray:

+> pip install json

+> if using PyCharm , press CTRL + Alt + S and press '+' on right side and search for 'json' and install it

+- [ ] Install flask_sqlalchemy library :ballot_box:

+> pip install flask_sqlalchemy

+> if using PyCharm , press CTRL + Alt + S and press '+' on right side and search for 'flask_sqlalchemy' and install it

 # How to run project

-Please don't misuse my project :smiling_imp: and I haven't given much time on the proper functioning of next-post and previous-post .
+Please don't misuse my project :smiling_imp: and I haven't given much time on the proper functioning of pagination .

 It has error in the code in main.py :bug: :shit: